The Centers for Disease Control and Prevention in Atlanta admit a long-standing error.

 It's unprecedented.

-Um, but again, um, it's incredulous that in this day and age, uh, that there should be PSAs, okay, in the state of Florida telling people, please don't riot.
+But again, it's incredulous that in this day and age that there should be PSAs, okay, in the state of Florida telling people, please don't riot.

-look at LA and it almost went it almost went national to a degree y you you don't want it to be burned to the ground because a certain percentage and or uh race of people are going to carry on uh because they don't like the verdict that has come out in this case.
+You don't want it to be burned to the ground because a certain percentage and or race of people are going to carry on because they don't like the verdict that has come out in this case.

-Okay, I find it incredulous and I find it incredulous that it's not even against a a a white guy technically he's a he's a he's a he's a Latino question he's a white Hispanic is a white Hispanic.
+Okay, I find it incredulous, and I find it incredulous that it's not even against a white guy, technically.

 You can't say he's not a white guy.